Skip to main content

 Under 7 CFR 765.451, FSA will continue the loan with a co-borrower or surviving spouse who is already liable for the debt.
 FSA may also continue the loan with an heir who inherits the property and makes scheduled payments.
 Alternatively, the heir may formally assume the loan.
 Contact the local FSA county office immediately to discuss options.

 Yes.
-When a CRP participant dies, the heir or new owner who inherits the enrolled land can assume the CRP contract by signing a revised CRP-1 contract within 60 days.
+Under 7 CFR 1410.51, the heir or new owner who inherits the enrolled land may become a successor to the CRP contract by signing a revised CRP-1 contract within 60 days (or such other time period as the Commodity Credit Corporation determines).
 If the successor signs timely, no refund of prior CRP payments is required.
 If no successor signs within 60 days, the contract is terminated.

 File Form FSA-325 (Application for Payment of Amounts Due Persons Who Have Died) at the local FSA county office.
 Payments are distributed in a strict order: executor, surviving spouse, children, parents, siblings, then heirs-at-law.
 Provide a death certificate and proof of your relationship to the deceased.